AllenDang/giu/README.md

 ## Supported Platforms

 giu is built upon GLFW v3.3, so ideally giu could support all platforms that GLFW v3.3 supports.
+It is also restricted by cimgui-go (which at the moment builds only for linux, windows and mac).

 - Windows (Windows 10 x64 and Windows 11 x64)
 - macOS (macOS v10.15 and macOS Big Sur)
 - Linux (thanks remeh for testing it)
 - Raspberry Pi 3B (thanks sndvaps for testing it)

+> [!note]
+> Because giu relays on C++ code, you need to have C/C++ compiler set up.

 ## Features